soerenkoehler/go-simpson/README.md

 ### Build Options ###

 ```
---targets TARGET-SPECS
+-t, --targets TARGET-SPEC,...
 ```

-`TARGET-SPECS` is a comma delimited list of target platforms.
+`TARGET-SPEC,...` is a comma delimited list of target platforms.
 Currently supported are:

 * windows-amd64